 2015; ILLINOIS; KANE COUNTY; $15,000 SETTLEMENT:

-This controversy involved a sleepy truck driver and an old country road.
-He was driving down one morning when he accidentally let his car slip off and hit a light pole.
+This controversy involved a sleepy truck driver and an old country road when he was driving one morning and accidentally let his car run off the road and hit a light pole.
 The pole fell over and obstructed most of both lanes.
 In the other direction, another driver approached the area but could not avoid the obstruction.

-He injured his lower back, hip, and shoulder in the collision.
-The injured man sued the truck driver for negligence.
+The other driver injured his lower back, hip, and shoulder in the collision and sued the truck driver for negligence.
 The suit alleged that the defendant should have kept a better lookout, applied the brakes sooner, and avoided the light pole.
-The defendant could not mount a serious defense so he tried to settle.
+The defendant could not mount a serious defense, so he settled.
 The plaintiff received $15,000 in an out-of-court settlement.

 2015; ILLINOIS; COOK COUNTY; $2,368,000 JURY AWARD:

-He also reported to psychiatrists that he was suffering from post-traumatic stress disorder.
+He also reported to psychiatrists that he had post-traumatic stress disorder.
 Eventually, he sued the truck driver for negligence.
 His suit stated that the defendant should have looked before backing out into the street and otherwise maintained his vehicle better.

 The defendant retorted that the plaintiff was the one to blame.
 In his opinion, the cab driver was driving too fast, not paying attention to the road, and not monitoring the area.
 Failing to find any common ground, they went to trial where the jury sided with the plaintiff for $2,368,000 for the following damages amounts: